 This “diet” isn’t a weight loss plan, but rather a “bulking strategy” for weightlifters looking to add muscle mass in a short amount of time.
 The idea is to drink a gallon of whole milk every day until your goal weight is reached.
 This usually takes two to eight weeks.

-Overly flattering GOMAD testimonials are plentiful on the internet.
-But is it necessary, safe, and worth some of the unpleasant side effects to try?
+Overly enthusiastic GOMAD testimonials are plentiful on the internet.
+But is the diet necessary, safe, and worth possibly unpleasant side effects?
 Here’s a look at the pros and cons.

 A gallon of whole milk provides roughly: